 Through drinking water quality testing programs carried out by the Orange County Water District (OCWD) for groundwater, Metropolitan Water District of Southern California (MWD) for treated surface water, and the District for the water distribution system, your drinking water is constantly monitored from source to tap for constituents that are regulated and unregulated.

 Sources of Supply

-The District's water supply consists of groundwater from our own wells and water imported from Northern California and the Colorado River by the

-Metropolitan Water District of Southern California (MWD).
+The District's water supply consists of groundwater from the Orange County groundwater basin and water imported from Northern California and the Colorado River by the Metropolitan Water District of Southern California (MWD).